NeoDev99/AI-SaaS-File-Manager/frontend/README.md

 ## Contributing

-  - Fork the repository.
+  1. Fork the repository.
-  - Create a new branch: `git checkout -b feature/new-feature`.
+  2. Create a new branch: `git checkout -b feature/new-feature`.
-  - Commit your changes: `git commit -m 'Add new feature'`.
+  3. Commit your changes: `git commit -m 'Add new feature'`.
-  - Push to the branch: `git push origin feature/new-feature`.
+  4. Push to the branch: `git push origin feature/new-feature`.
-  - Submit a pull request.
+  5. Submit a pull request.

+### Acknowledgments

+Thanks to the open-source community for their contributions.

+### Contact

+If you want to contact me you can reach me at [LinkedIn](https://linkedin.com/in/neo-titebe-120536254) or [Instagram](https://instagram.com/9teen_99).

+### License

+This project is **free to use** and does not contain any license.